 This course is based on the philosophy that some students, if given additional time and tutorial help, will learn more and have greater self-esteem in their regular classroom environments.
 The course offers classes for all grades and addresses a wide range of abilities.
 Students receive help in any subject with which they are struggling.
 Emphasis will be on reading comprehension of materials in all curriculum areas.
-Mini-lessons will be presented on a wide variety of instructional skills and strategies.

 Reading specialists present skills lessons that address skills that are necessary for success in all classes, such as: time management and organizational skills; test preparation strategies; detail writing from expository material and observations; cooperative reading-learning; using and interpreting graphics and visual aids (such as webs, cause-and-effect charts and outlines); vocabulary development; critical reading/thinking/writing; and, thematic and document based essay writing.
 Content area teachers provide helpful information about the students in the course thereby providing a cooperative effort for student achievement.